 Serial production of Z22SE engines began in 2000.
 This unit replaced the 2-liter X20XEV and was a joint development of General Motors, ITDC, GM Powertrain and SAAB.
 The final tuning of the engine was already worked on in Britain, in the Lotus Engineering Corps.

-In various modifications, the internal combustion engine was installed on almost all General Motors models of that time.
+In various modifications, the engine was installed on almost all General Motors models of that time.
 Officially, the Z22 line of motors went as “Ecotec Family II Series” and were produced at once at 3 factories – in Tennessee (Spring Hill Manufacturing), in New York (Tonawanda) and in German Kaiserslautern (Opel plant).